akornatskyy/wheezy.core/doc/userguide.rst

 i18n
 ----

-Internationalisation is a process of adapting application to different languages, regional differences and technical requirements.
+Internationalisation is the process of adapting an application to different languages, regional differences and technical requirements.
-Internationalization is the process of designing a software application so that it can be adapted to various languages and regions without engineering changes.
+Internationalization of software is  designing an application so that it can be adapted to various languages and regions without engineering changes.